samisbakedham/instagramcracker/README.md

-# Python machine learnig project and more
+# Python machine learning project and more